Patient Bill of Rights

 - Be able to identify company representatives through name (name badge) and job title, and to speak a staff members supervisor, a pharmacist or other healthcare professional, if requested.

 - Be ensured of the confidentiality and privacy for all information contained within medical records and Protected Health Information (except as otherwise provided for by law or third-party payer contracts).

 - Express concern, complaint, or dissatisfaction of services provided (or failed to be provided) and have them properly investigated.

-- Express concern, complaint, or dissatisfaction for lack of respect, treatment, or service and have them properly investigated.
+- Express concern, complaint, or dissatisfaction for lack of respect of property, treatment, or service and have them properly investigated.

 - Suggest changes in policy, staff, or services without discrimination, restraint, reprisal, coercion, or unreasonable interruption of services.
-Patients or caregivers may call (877) 986-2046 to speak with a pharmacy manager.
+Patients or caregivers may call (877) 986-2046 to speak with a pharmacy.

 - Be informed of any financial relationships held by the pharmacy.

 - Be advised of pharmacy lobby hours Monday through Friday, 7:30 a.m. to 5:00 p.m.
 (CST).

 - Be provided the phone number (877) 986-2046 for normal business hours Monday through Friday 7:00 a.m. to 5:00 p.m. and Saturday 8:00 am to 12:00 noon (CST) hours and after-hours care.